Benign fasciculation syndrome: Treatment

 There is support for treating any accompanying anxiety using cognitive behavioral therapy or antidepressants.
 Quinine is effective, but not recommended because of the potential for serious side effects.
 Calcium channel blockers may be effective, although the evidence for their use is weak.
 There is little evidence supporting other therapies.

 In cases caused by magnesium or calcium deficiencies, curing the deficiency through diet or supplementation is effective.

-Prognosis

 The prognosis for those with BFS is good to excellent.

-The syndrome causes no known long-term physical damage.
-Some individuals remain anxious even after being diagnosed with the benign condition and are often directed towards professionals who can assist with understanding stress and anxiety, or those who can prescribe medication to help manage anxiety.

-Spontaneous remission has been known to occur, and in cases where anxiety is thought to be a major contributor, symptoms are typically lessened after the underlying anxiety is treated.

 Research

 There may be an association between widespread fasciculations or paresthesias with small fiber neuropathy.

+A 2017 study in Neurology also found that benign fasciculations are common in the general population, occurring in about 70% of healthy individuals and almost never associated with a serious neuromuscular disorder.
+Of patients that enrolled in a 1, 3, 6, 12 and 24 month study, perceived weakness was reported in 35.3%, 47.1% experienced numbness, 70.6% had tingling, cramps were present in 64.7% and after 24 months, only 5% had their symptoms resolved.
+Of all the patients, none developed motor neuron disease.